scholarslab/scholarslab.github.io/collections/_events/event-2020-10-28-connecting-academic-public-conversations.md

 start_time: "14:00"
 end_time: "15:30"
 layout: events
-location: "Register for Zoom Link"
+location: '<a href="https://cal.lib.virginia.edu/calendar/events/PublicConversations">Register for Zoom Link</a>'
 rsvp: 1
 slug: event-2020-10-28-connecting-academic-public-conversations
 title: "All Research is About Stories: Connecting Your Academic Work to Public Conversations"